PaulMaly/perlite/README.md

 import { computed, dispose } from 'perlite';
 import { store$ } from './store.js';

-const userSubscription = computed(() => {
+const user$$ = computed(() => {
     console.log('User data has changed', store$.user);
 });
 ...
-dispose(userSubscription);
+dispose(user$$);
 ```

-Use `computed` function to subscribe to the store properties changes and perform any operations or side-effects.
+To subscribe to the store properties, pass the callback function as a first argument of `computed` function and just perform any operations or side-effects with needful properties.
+It also returns `subscription` handler to dispose of a subscription if you no longer need it.
+It recommended to name `subscriptions` with a trailing "$$" sign (double "$") for short and distinguish it from the other objects.

 Dependencies are automatically tracked so you don't need to explicitly declare anything - just use the properties you need.
-Don't forget to dispose of a subscription if you no longer need it.
 Read more about these things in [hyperactiv guide](https://github.com/elbywan/hyperactiv#usage).

 Just import the store to use it in a widget: